-Korea Astronomy and Space Science Institute (KASI) School via the University of Science and Technology (UST) is offering doctoral (direct and integrated) scholarships starting from March 2025.
+Korea Astronomy and Space Science Institute (KASI) School via the University of Science and Technology (UST) is offering doctoral (direct and integrated) scholarships starting in September 2025.
 PhD scholarships are provided with a competitive salary of about $1600 per month for the doctoral program.
 KASI is located in Daejeon, a high tech, educational and research oriented city.
 Convenient accommodation would be provided to students for the first 3 years in the campus.

 KASI is actively involved in various fields of astronomy and astrophysics, from astronomical instrumentation to observation and theory, and participates in international collaborative and stand-alone projects including GMT, ALMA, SDSS4, DESI, LSST, KMTNet, and KVN.
 This semester KASI is accepting applications for the following research area: